7 Ways to Improve your Candidate Attraction

 A good job advert is a hugely undervalued weapon when it comes to candidate attraction.
 As it’s often the first base a potential candidate will touch when it comes to engaging with you, why are so few companies putting real effort into their job adverts?

-An advert’s job is to attract candidates, so you need to be thinking about what the reader is looking for, and what they’re hoping to learn from your advert.
+An advert’s purpose is to attract candidates, so you need to be thinking about what the reader is looking for, and what they’re hoping to learn from your advert.
 Which opening do you think is going to generate more interest?

 Exactly.

-Brush up on your benefits and staff wellbeing packages.
+5. Highlight benefits and staff wellbeing packages

 20 days leave isn’t a benefit, it’s a legal obligation.
 Dress down Friday isn’t going to win any awards.
 And a communal fruit basket doesn’t deserve listing on your advert.